Buda Castle: tickets, tours, opening hours and more

 - National Library: opposite the gallery is the wing of the palace that occupies the National Library, founded no less than in the early 800.
 It is said that today contains at least one copy of all the books published in the country.

-When we talk about visiting the Buda Castle, we usually include the neighborhood surrounding it.
-In its streets, really interesting, you will see some of the most famous monuments of the city, without forgetting the great views of the Danube that can be seen from some of its viewpoints.
+When we talk about visiting the Buda Castle we usually include the neighborhood surrounding it.
+In its streets, really interesting, you will see some of the most famous monuments of the city, not to mention the great views of the Danube that can be seen from some of its viewpoints.

 - Fishermen's Bastion: possibly there is no better place to see the whole city from above.
 The building was built on an ancient fortress and you can admire seven towers symbolizing the seven chiefs of the Magyar tribes.
 You will also see a large statue of St. Stephen.